ghiscoding/slickgrid-universal-wiki/Select-Filter.md

 Multiple Select (dropdown) filter is useful when we want to filter the grid 1 or more search term value.

 #### Note
 For this filter to work you will need to add [Multiple-Select.js](http://wenzhixin.net.cn/p/multiple-select) to your project.
 This is a customized version of the original (thought all the original [lib options](http://wenzhixin.net.cn/p/multiple-select/docs/) are available so you can still consult the original site for all options).
-Couple of small options were added to suit Aurelia-SlickGrid needs, which is why it points to `aurelia-slickgrid/dist/lib` folder.
+Couple of small options were added to suit SlickGrid-Universal needs, which is why it points to `slickgrid-universal/dist/lib` folder.
 This lib is required if you plan to use `multipleSelect` or `singleSelect` Filters.
 What was customized to (compare to the original)
 - `okButton` option was added to add an OK button for simpler closing of the dropdown after selecting multiple options.
   - `okButtonText` was also added for locale (i18n)
 - `offsetLeft` option was added to make it possible to offset the dropdown.
 By default it is set to 0 and is aligned to the left of the select element.
 This option is particularly helpful when used as the last right column, not to fall off the screen.